-The Monarch Butterflies migration over 3,000 miles across North America in one of the most mysterious and greatest natural events on the planet.
+The Monarch Butterflies ANNUAL migration OF over 3,000 miles across North America iS one of the most mysterious and greatest natural events on the planet.

 Story by Jason Bittel, National Geographic October 2017